 Inline Price Edit

-In POS cart if the POS agent added items and now sales agent want to reduce the price so he can easily edit the price from the cart only.
+In the POS cart if the POS agent added items and now the sales agent wants to reduce the price so they can easily edit the price of the product.

-Discounted prices is visible at order page and invoice.
+The discount prices shall be visible at the order page and invoice as well.

-Adding customer group pricing helps in enhance store sales by attracting customers.
-Herein, the admin will enter different price for different customer groups.
+Adding Customer based discounts helps in enhancing store sales by attracting customers.
+Herein, the admin will enter different prices for different customer groups.

-Thus, from the backend, the admin can create coupon for the POS products based on the different groups by adding Email address.
+Thus, from the backend, the admin can create a coupon for the POS products based on the different groups by adding an email address.

-When the POS user will choose particular customer group then the discount coupon will be applied on the particular order.
+When the POS user will choose a particular customer group then the discount coupon will be applied to the particular order.

 The admin can set the unit price based on the weight of the product.

 Here, the sales agent will enter the product weight and it will automatically calculate the price of the product.